Dave-Swagten/Medal.tv-Bulk-Downloader/README.md

 ## ⚙️ Configuration

-Before you can start downloading your clips, you'll need to set up the `config.json` file with your Medal.tv user ID and cookies.
+Before you can start downloading your clips, you'll need to set up the `config.json` file with your Medal.tv username and cookies.

 ### 1. Rename the Configuration File